BBN: "Enter boutique & price trousers" - Fans back Chike for performing in skirt

 Chike, who was one of the highlights of the eviction show, rocked a female skirt as he thrilled the audience with some of his hit songs.

-The singer is the second Nigerian music star to storm this year's BBNaija reality show in the skirt, as Bella Shmurda had made headlines over it some weeks back.
+The singer is the second Nigerian music star to storm this year's BBNaija eviction show in the skirt, as Bella Shmurda had made headlines over it some weeks back.

 See his post below: